realpython/python-guide/docs/scenarios/serialization.rst

 *******

 =======================
-Numpy Array (flat data)
+NumPy Array (flat data)
 =======================

-Python's Numpy array can be used to serialize and deserialize data to and from byte representation.
+Python's NumPy array can be used to serialize and deserialize data to and from byte representation.

 Example:

 .. code-block:: python

-    import numpy as np
+    import NumPy as np

-    # Converting Numpy array to byte format
+    # Converting NumPy array to byte format
     byte_output = np.array([ [1, 2, 3], [4, 5, 6], [7, 8, 9] ]).tobytes()

-    # Converting byte format back to Numpy array
+    # Converting byte format back to NumPy array
     array_format = np.frombuffer(byte_output)